About: Aspirin is a popular over the counter medication to treat pain, fever, and inflammation.

 Why is aspirin so toxic to cats?

-Aspirin is broken down by the liver by an enzyme known as UGT1A6.
-Cats produce only a minute amount of this enzyme compared to other species, meaning that it takes considerably longer for the body to break down the drug than it would in a human or dog.
+The liver enzyme UGT1A6 breaks down aspirin and cats produce only a minute amount of this enzyme compared to other species.
+This means that it takes considerably longer for the body to metabolise the drug than it would in a human or dog.
 The biological half-life of aspirin in cats is approximately 40 hours compared to 7.5 hours in dogs.

 How does aspirin poisoning occur?